sparkfun/SparkFun_Qwiic_OTOS_FTC_Java_Library/README.md

 [*SparkFun Optical Tracking Odometry Sensor [SEN-24904]*](https://www.sparkfun.com/products/24904)

-FTC Java Library for the SparkFun Optical Tracking Odometry Sensor
+FTC Java Library for the SparkFun Optical Tracking Odometry Sensor.
+This has been integrated into the [FTC SDK](https://github.com/FIRST-Tech-Challenge/FtcRobotController), so you can ignore this repository unless you know what you are doing!

 Repository Contents
 -------------------

 * **SparkFunOTOS.java** - Java driver for the FTC control system.
-This may be integrated into the SDK at a future date, but you can add this to your TeamCode folder for now!
 * **SensorSparkFunOTOS.java** - Sample OpMode that demonstrates basic usage of the Optical Tracking Odometry Sensor.

 Documentation